Azure/terraform-azurerm-caf-enterprise-scale/README.md

 The following sections outline the different resource types deployed and managed by this module, depending on the configuration options specified.

-## Release notes

-Please see the [releases][repo_releases] page.

 ### Core resources

-The core capability of this module deploys the foundations of the [Azure landing zones conceptual architecture][ESLZ-Architecture], with a focus on the central resource hierarchy and governance:
+The core capability of this module deploys the foundations of the [Azure landing zones conceptual architecture][ESLZ-Architecture], with a focus on resource hierarchy and governance:

 ![Azure landing zones conceptual architecture][TFAES-Overview]